Rio Tinto

 The Story

-• 2014Rio Tinto outsourced its IT 'back office' to IBM under a managed services deal, consolidating support functions that had previously been handled by internal teams across multiple countries. [iTnews]
+• 2014Rio Tinto outsourced its IT back office to IBM under a managed services deal, consolidating support functions across multiple countries. [iTnews]

-• 2019Rio Tinto set up a data analytics centre in India, expanding its offshore technology capability.
-The Pune-based centre focused on automation, AI, and data science for mining operations. [iTnews]
+• 2019Rio Tinto set up a data analytics centre in Pune, India, focused on automation, AI, and data science for mining operations. [iTnews]

 All facts sourced from public reporting.
 No editorial commentary.
 Click source links to verify.